Equipment safety in health and social care

 HSE's information sheet, How the Lifting Operations and Lifting Equipment Regulations apply to health and social care provides detailed guidance on how LOLER applies to health and social care equipment, including the need for thorough examination.
 HSE also provides further general information on our LOLER web pages.

-Provision of community equipment
+Providing community equipment

-Where equipment has been loaned by an employer or community equipment provider for private use, ie solely to be used by individuals, family or unpaid carers, LOLER does not apply as it is not defined as work equipment during the loan period.
+Where equipment has been loaned by an employer or community equipment provider for private use, solely to be used by individuals, family or unpaid carers, LOLER does not apply as it is not defined as work equipment during the loan period.

 However in practice, LOLER will apply to the majority of loan equipment provisions, as you may not be able to determine whether it is being used solely for private use.
 Also, the loan period for private use may only be for a few weeks, before the equipment is loaned to another individual who has paid carers.